 Workplace discrimination legislation (the Equality Act 2010) protects people with ‘protected characteristics’ from unfair treatment.
 Protected characteristics include gender, marital status, gender reassignment, pregnancy, maternity, race, disability, sexual orientation, religion or belief, and age.

 There are four main types of discrimination at work and a further two forms of disability discrimination.

-Direct discrimination occurs where someone is treated less favourably because of a protected characteristic.
-This means that the person claiming direct discrimination has to show that they have been treated less favourably than a real or hypothetical comparator whose circumstances (apart from the protected characteristic) are not materially different to theirs.
+Direct discrimination occurs where you are treated less favourably because of a protected characteristic.
+This means that you have to show that you have been treated less favourably than a real or hypothetical comparator whose circumstances (apart from the protected characteristic) are not materially different to yours.
 The exception to this is pregnancy and maternity discrimination where formal comparators are not required.

-Also covered is less favourable treatment that occurs because of someone’s association with a person who has a protected characteristic.
+Also covered is less favourable treatment that occurs because of your association with a person who has a protected characteristic.
 An example of this could be when someone suffers because their partner is disabled.
-In addition when someone is treated less favourably because they are perceived to have a protected characteristic they can bring a claim.
+Additionally, you can bring a claim when you are treated less favourably because you are perceived to have a protected characteristic.
 This might occur where the treatment is because someone is thought to be gay.